wrongcoder/janavarro95-Stardew_Valley_Mods/Save_Anywhere/ReadMe.md

-Stardew Valley Save_Anywhere Mod v 1.0.4
+Stardew Valley Save_Anywhere Mod v 1.0.5

 For SDV[1.07] and SMAPI [0.40]

-Updated at 3:30 P.M on 4/25/16
+Updated at 9:22 P.M on 6/8/16

--Patched a bug where you would crash when saving in the sewers or community center...but...
+-Fixed it where time simulation wouldn't happen at all.
+Now it propperly works again.

 -Known Issues.